Battle of Hafrsfjord

-The Battle of Hafrsfjord (Slaget i Hafrsfjord) was a great naval battle fought in Hafrsfjord sometime between 872 and 900 that resulted in the unification of Norway, later known as the Kingdom of Norway.
+The Battle of Hafrsfjord (Slaget i Hafrsfjord) was a naval battle fought in Hafrsfjord sometime between 872 and 900 that resulted in the unification of Norway, later known as the Kingdom of Norway.
 After the battle, the victorious Viking chief Harald Fairhair proclaimed himself the first king of the Norwegians, merging several petty kingdoms under a single monarch for the first time.

 Significance

 Although most scholars currently tend to regard the unification as a process lasting centuries, rather than being the result of a single battle, the Battle of Hafrsfjord ranks high in the popular imagination of Norway.
 It was the conclusion of King Harald I of Norway's declaration to become the sole ruler of Norway.
 This battle may well have been the largest in Norway up to that time and for a substantial time afterward.

 It was formerly believed that this battle was the decisive event in the unification of Norway.
 According to Snorri's saga, King Harald controlled large parts of Norway's southeast portion before the battle; but other sources claim that the eastern portion of Norway was under the Danish king.
 The Battle of Hafrsfjord marks the final crushing of opposition from Norway's southwestern portion (primarily Rogaland, but also chieftains from the Sognefjord area).
 This made it possible for King Harald to subdue the country and collect taxes from a large part of it.
 Later historiography regarded him as the first legitimate King of Norway.
 Many of the defeated who would not submit to Harald's rule emigrated to Iceland (q.v.).